cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-reindex.md

 `REINDEX` rebuilds an index using the data stored in the index's table, replacing the old copy of the index.
 There are several scenarios in which to use `REINDEX`:

 -   An index has become corrupted, and no longer contains valid data.
 Although in theory this should never happen, in practice indexes can become corrupted due to software bugs or hardware failures. `REINDEX` provides a recovery method.
 -   An index has become bloated, that is, it contains many empty or nearly-empty pages.
-This can occur with B-tree indexes in Greenplum Database under certain uncommon access patterns. `REINDEX` provides a way to reduce the space consumption of the index by writing a new version of the index without the dead pages.
+This can occur with B-tree indexes in Cloudberry Database under certain uncommon access patterns. `REINDEX` provides a way to reduce the space consumption of the index by writing a new version of the index without the dead pages.
 -   You have altered a storage parameter (such as `fillfactor`) for an index, and wish to ensure that the change has taken full effect.

 ## Parameters